Notice of Privacy Practices

 If you would like more information about our privacy practices or have questions or concerns about this Notice, please contact our Privacy Officer at the number listed below.

-Nicklaus Children's Hospital, Privacy Officer
+Miami Children’s Health System Privacy Officer

 3100 S.W.
 62 Avenue